Have you ever tried fried green tomatoes? If you haven't, you're in for a treat!

 Prepping the Tomatoes

-- Line two large cookie sheets with a double layer of paper towel.
+- Line two large cookie sheets with paper towel.

 - Rinse and slice the tomatoes, then spread out the slices on the paper towels.